himmat26/90DaysOfDevOps/2026/day-03/linux-cmds.md

 ## Process Management:

-ps - process snapshot, report a snapshot of the current processes, no real time updates. top - live process montior baisc, real time updates. to ue - quick sytem checks, CPU/memory usage, identify heavy process htop - interactive process viewer / human-friendly top. interactive version of top. atop - Advanced System & Process Monitor.
+ps - process snapshot, report a snapshot of the current processes, no real time updates. top - live process monitor basic, real time updates. to use - quick system checks, CPU/memory usage, identify heavy process htop - interactive process viewer / human-friendly top. interactive version of top. atop - Advanced System & Process Monitor.
 Used in performance troubleshooting, I/O bottleneck analysis, Post incident analysis. kill - It does not immediately destroy it.
 It sends a signal to process to stop.